edmundmiller/edmundmiller.dev/src/content/post/pixi-bioinformatics.md

 ---
-title: Simplify Your Bioinformatics Workflow with Pixi: A Fresh Take on Conda
+title: "Simplify Your Bioinformatics Workflow with Pixi: A Fresh Take on Conda"
-description: How to adopt pixi on an HPC cluster near you.
-Simplify your bioinformatics workflow today, with Pixi!
+description: "How to adopt pixi on an HPC cluster near you.
+Simplify your bioinformatics workflow today, with Pixi!"
-draft: true
+draft: false
-publish: 2024-08-21
+publishDate: 2024-08-21
 tags: ["bioinformatics", "python"]
 ---